iotaledger/iri/STYLEGUIDE.md

 ### TODOs

 #### TODOs should not reach production code
 While working on a feature you can use TODOs as a tool to make sure you didn't forget anything before you make a pull request.
-There are not a way to manage tasks in the project!
+They are not a way to manage tasks in the project!
 We have a dedicated issue tracker for this.

 #### Open issues on uncompleted TODOs
 If it is something that can be very disturbing to the code reader, one can comment with the issue number to make sure no duplicate will be opened.
 It will also serve as a constant reminder that something needs to be fixed.